-Perspectives Charter Schools provides transportation through Chicago Public Schools for eligible students who participate in designated programs for which school bus transportation is available.
-Eligible students are defined as Perspectives students who require transportation due to a disability or a chronic health condition, as documented in their IEP or 504 plan, which prevents them from traveling to and from school in the same manner as their non-disabled peers.
-Parents/guardians are required to submit documentation annually to support the need for transportation services, which will then be addressed in the student's IEP or 504 Plan.
+Perspectives addresses the transportation needs of its students in the manner set forth in its Charter by means including, but not limited to: coordinating with Chicago Public Schools to provide transportation for students who require transportation due to a disability or a chronic health condition, as documented in their IEP or Section 504 plan, which prevents them from traveling to and from school in the same manner as their non-disabled peers.
+Parents/Guardians are required to submit documentation annually to support the need for transportation services, which will then be addressed in the student's IEP or Section 504 plan; participation in the state's Parent/Guardian State Pupil Transportation Reimbursement Program; providing Chicago Transit Authority reduced fare permits or cards to students based on income qualifications; assisting parents/guardians in the development of car pool plans; and/or working with students and their parents/guardians to highlight the best routes to and from school via public transportation, expressways and streets.
+Students eligible for transportation assistance in accordance with the McKinney-Vento Homeless Assistance Act (42 U.S.C. §11431 et seq., as amended) may be eligible for transportation fares in coordination with the CPS Students in Temporary Living Situations Department.
 Upon request, schools will provide parents/guardians with forms for requesting a school bus stop location change.
-Parents/quardians may request a change in the bus stop location when they believe their children will be forced to cross busy streets that reasonably constitute a safety hazard.
+Parents/guardians may request a change in the bus stop location when they believe their children will be forced to cross busy streets that reasonably constitute a safety hazard.
 Requests shall be forwarded to the Chicago Public Schools Bureau of Student Transportation.
 The Bureau will determine if a safety hazard exists to warrant changing the student's assigned school bus stop location.
-Should a bus stop change request be denied by the Chicago Public Schools Bureau of Transportation because it determines that the assigned location does not pose a safety hazard, then parents/quardians may appeal the decision to CPS Chief Operating Officer or designee within seven (7) school days (see CPS Policy 702.6 for more information on the appeals process).
+Should a bus stop change request be denied by the Chicago Public Schools Bureau of Transportation because it determines that the assigned location does not pose a safety hazard, then parents/guardians may appeal the decision to CPS Chief Operating Officer or designee within seven (7) school days (see CPS Policy 702.6 for more information on the appeals process).
 No appeal shall be allowed when the Bureau denies a request due to non-safety factors such as overcrowding at the requested bus stop site.
 Also upon request, schools will provide parents/guardians with forms for requesting sibling transportation.
 Bus service for siblings of eligible students is provided on a space-available basis only and must be approved by the Chicago Public Schools Bureau of Transportation.
 Parents/guardians must apply annually at the school attended by the eligible student(s) for sibling bus service.
 Siblings and eligible students shall use the same bus service pick-up site.
 Sibling access to bus service shall end at the time the eligible student no longer receives such service to his or her school.
 The school will inform parents/guardians of any approval or denial of transportation requests.